Vietnam

 Walk from Tian'anmen Tower (天安门)

-Prior entering Tian'anmen from either "Tian'anmendong" or "Tian'anmenxi" stations, all visitors are required to go through security checks.
-This is the tightest checks because all bags are required to be opened for physical checks even after the x-ray machines.
+Prior entering Tian'anmen from either "Tian'anmendong" station (天安门东站) or "Tian'anmenxi" station (天安门西站), all visitors are required to go through security checks.
+This is the tightest check because all bags are required to be opened for physical inspection even after the x-ray machines.

 Pros: